makeitworkcloud/ansible-role-crc/README.md

 # ansible-role-crc

-Ansible role deploying OpenShift Local (CRC) with custom DNS, TLS certificates, OpenShift GitOps (ArgoCD), and KSOPS for encrypted secret management.
-Deploys as a regular user with sudo access on a RHEL-based system.
+Deploys OpenShift Local (CRC) with custom DNS and TLS.
+Optionally installs ArgoCD GitOps operator and creates an Application.
+Supports SOPS/AGE secret decryption if keys are provided.

 ## Table of content